platformsh/platformsh-docs/overview/platform-actions.rst

 Branch
 ------

-Branching an :term:`environment` means creating an exact copy of that :term:`environment`.
+Branching an :term:`environment` means creating a new branch in the Git repository, as well as an exact copy of that :term:`environment`.

-A Platform branch includes code, and also the services that are needed to run the whole application.
+The new branch includes code, all of the data that is stored on disk (database, Solr indexes, uploaded files, etc.), and also a new copy of the running services (and their configuration) that the application needs.
 This means that when you branch an :term:`environment`, you also branch the complete infrastructure.
-A fork will be done of all the services, their configuration as well as their data.

 During a ``branch``, three things happen: